 - 1. Fees are not refundable. - 2.
 Tuition paid or charged for the semester will be refunded as follows: - a.
 80% refund for withdrawals within the first 14 calendar days - b.
 40% refund for withdrawals within the second 14 calendar days - c.
-Students withdrawing after the first 28 calendar days receive no refund
+Students withdrawing after the first 28 calendar days receive no refund to the registrar.

-All withdrawals from the College must be made in writing either in person or electronically and submitted to the registrar.
 Refunds will be adjusted according to the date upon which written notification is received by the institution.
 Students receiving Title IV funds should refer to the Financial Aid Handbook.